VeriTas-arch/veritas-arch.github.io/README.md

-# Test Page
+# Perface

-A test page for personal blog.
+This is the home page for personal blog.